supercollider/rfcs/README.md

 # SuperCollider RFCs

-RFC (Request for Comment) is a way for SuperCollider contributors to discuss large-scale decisions in project direction in a focused environment.
+RFC (Request for Comment) is a way for SuperCollider contributors to propose, design, and discuss new features and changes in project direction in a focused environment.

 **Note:** This document is presented as a proposal of the RFC process itself -- it isn't a "live" project, so please don't go filing any RFCs yet! :) However, there is a [pull request opened as an example](https://github.com/snappizz/rfcs/pull/1).